OwenFeik/realmview/README.md

     * Make map size configurable, as setting on scene, editable from project offcanvas
 * Layers
-    * Add UI to show existing layers
     * Allow addition of new layers
     * Allow editing of existing layers to alter z-level, title
     * Lock and unlock layers
+    * Show or hide layers
 * Sprites
     * Select sprites as a group
     * Move sprites as a group